pkunz96/Scraping-Demo/README.md

 ### Packet: de.kunz.scraping.conf

 Defines an API to read and modify subsystem-specific configuration.
-At moment the API is implemented based on XML and JAXB.
+Currently, the API is implemented based on XML and JAXB.
 At startup the configuration file is deserialized an translated into an object tree.
 Any changes to objects in that tree are immediately reflected in the configuration file to ensure persistence.

 ### Packet: de.kunz.scraping.data.entity